 Health & Related Benefits

 Cal Poly Corporation offers HMO and PPO medical coverage for employees and their eligible dependents through the California Public Employees’ Retirement System (CalPERS).
 The coverage includes the employee, his/her eligible dependents, or eligible domestic partner.
 Children are covered up to age 26.
-Cal Poly Corporation contributes between 90% and 100% of the premiums for the most popular plans.
+Cal Poly Corporation contributes generously toward plan premiums on behalf of the employee.
 The employee is responsible for any premium payment in excess of the plan amount.
 Employee contributions can be taken on a pre-tax basis.
 Employees who have duplicate coverage may choose cash-in-lieu of insurance.

 Cal Poly Corporation provides dental insurance to all of its employees and their eligible dependents at no cost to the employee.
 Children are covered up to age 26.
 Employees and their eligible dependents can go to the dentist of their choice and will pay 50%, 80%, or 100% of expenses, depending on the type of service.
 The plan allows a maximum of $1,500 per person, per calendar year.
 The plan waives a $50 per person calendar year deductible for semi-annual checkups and cleanings.
 Coverage of up to $1,250 for orthodontics is also included.
 Employees who have duplicate coverage may choose cash-in-lieu of insurance.